tr4vLer/vastai_instances_aggregator_bot/README.md

 - Ensure that you keep your private key secure and do not share it.

-# How to Run VASTAI GPU Performance Aggregator Script?
+# How to Run VASTAI GPU Performance Aggregator?

 ### For Windows:
 1. Download and unpack this repository.